 No-Fault VS At-Fault Insurance

-Check with your auto insurance company and your attorney to find out who is responsible for medical payment coverage and expenses in your state when there is an accident.
+Check with your auto insurance company and your Columbia SC car accident lawyer to find out who is responsible for medical payment coverage and expenses in your state when there is an accident.

 Also research whether you need at-fault insurance, no-fault insurance, or both, for your own financial protection.